Spiritual Warfare: Sword of the Spirit 4 (the sword)

 Lam.
 3:55-59: "I call on Your name, O Lord, from the depths of the pit.
 You heard my plea: 'Do not close Your ears to my cry for relief.'
 You came near when I called You, and You said, 'Do not fear.'
 O Lord, You took up my case; You redeemed my life.
 You have seen, O Lord, the wrong done to me.
 Uphold my cause!"

-Micah 6:8: "He has showed you, O man, what is good.
-And what does the Lord require of you?
-To act justly and to love mercy and to walk humbly with your God."
+Micah 6:8 (KJV): "He has shewed thee, O man, what is good; and what doth the Lord require of thee, but to do justly, and to love mercy, and to walk humbly with thy God."

 Nahum 1:7: "The Lord is good, a refuge in times of trouble.
 He cares for those who trust in Him,"

 Hab.
-2:20: “But the Lord is in His holy temple; let all the earth be silent before him.”
+2:20 (KJV)“But the Lord is in His holy temple: let all the earth keep silence before Him.”

 Matthew 5:3-10: "Blessed are the poor in spirit, for theirs is the kingdom of heaven.
 Blessed are those who mourn, for they will be comforted.
 Blessed are the meek, for they will inherit the earth.
 Blessed are those who hunger and thirst for righteousness, for they will be filled.
 Blessed are the merciful, for they will be shown mercy.
 Blessed are the pure in heart, for they will see God.
 Blessed are the peacemakers, for they will be called sons of God.
 Blessed are those who are persecuted because of righteousness, for theirs is the kingdom of heaven."